Many people in Ireland think that purchases made with a credit card are somehow better protected against faults or

-In the UK – their Consumer Credit Act (Section 75) specifies that a credit card provider is jointly liable with the retailer for goods bought with a credit card. ( On sales between £100 and £30,000.).
+In the UK – their Consumer Credit Act (Section 75) specifies that credit card providers are jointly liable with the retailer for goods bought with a credit card. ( On sales between £100 and £30,000.).

 There is currently no consumer legislation similar to the UK’s “Section 75” here in Ireland.

 Purchases of goods or services, made with credit cards and debit cards by Irish residents all have some consumer protection in the form of “Chargeback“.